-This bill would require that a minor who is a victim of human trafficking be provided with assistance from the local county Victim Witness Assistance Center prior to being made subject to a subpoena to testify testifying as a witness in the case.
-By imposing a duty on local county agencies to provide this assistance, this bill would impose a state-mandated local program. case if the minor so desires that assistance.
+This bill would require that a minor who is a victim of human trafficking be provided with assistance from the local county Victim AB 2221 -2-

+Witness Assistance Center prior to being made subject to a subpoena to testify as a witness in the case.
+By imposing a duty on local county agencies to provide this assistance, this bill would impose a state-mandated local program.